mwickerson/chatGPT_creativeFiles_WickersonStudios/README.md

 you will need to create a .txt file with your own OpenAI KEY to call to the chatGPT script to make sure things load and run.
 I can't give you mine!

 All the Best,  Michael Wickerson

+the first video tutorial overview can be seen at: https://studio.youtube.com/video/svmv6HrM3bU/edit